ansibleguy76/ansibleforms/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'root'@'%';
 FLUSH PRIVILEGES;
 ```
-Note : You can create multiple users and lock down the database as you please, however if the webapplication cannot find the authentication database, it will try to create it.
+Note : You can create multiple users and lock down the database as you please, however if the webapplication cannot find the AnsibleForms database, it will try to create it.
 So you might want to give enough privileges.
 ## Import some sample data for testing (optional)
 ```
 mysql -u root -p -t< ./demo/demo_cmdb.sql > mysql_deployed.txt